open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 the component constructor, and a `ResourceGraphDefinition`.
 In the example, all these components are stored in an OCM component version and transferred to an OCM repository.

-Then, several resources for the bootstrapping are deployed into the cluster, which refer to the created OCM component version, take the `ResourceGraphDefinition`, and apply that manifest.
-Based on the `ResourceGraphDefinition` a CRD and its instance is created, which result in the deployment of the Helm chart.
+Then, several resources for bootstrapping are deployed into the cluster, which refer to the created OCM component version, take the `ResourceGraphDefinition`, and apply that manifest.
+In comparison to the simple use case, this `ResourceGraphDefinition` contains the image of the application.
+The `resource.status.sourceReference` field is used to localise the image using FluxCDs `HelmRelease.spec.values` field since the location-reference of that image was adjusted while transferring the image to its new location using OCM.
+As a result, the image-reference in the Helm chart now points to the new location of the image.

 The following manifests show an example of such a setup: